© Crown copyright 2017

 The NSPCC helpline 0808 800 5000 provides parents or carers with advice on how to speak to a child about a terror incident.
 This is also the number to dial if you are worried that a child is being radicalised or at risk of radicalisation.

-The Foundation for Peace Survivors’ Assistance Network provides specialist support for all those in the UK affected by terrorist attacks at home or overseas, including witnesses and family members.
+The Peace Foundation Survivors’ Assistance Network provides specialist support for all those in the UK affected by terrorist attacks at home or overseas, including witnesses and family members.
 The number is 01925 581 240 or you can email SAN@foundation4peace.org.

 They provide tailored, personalised assistance plans for victims soon after a terrorist incident has occurred, help to address longer term support needs and support a sense of personal safety and well-being.
 Victims will also be able to participate in supportive group activity and remembrance events to help them rebuild their lives.
 More information is available at www.survivorsassistancenetwork.org.